nicoryne/notes/IT228/error-detection-and-correction.md

 | 0110      | 0110001    | 1110      | 1110100  |
 | 0111      | 0111010    | 1111      | 1111111  |

-- A (n,k) linear code is said to be cyclic code, if it follows 2 properties:

 ### Convolution Codes